boarfish55/potatofs/README.md

      non-zero lookup count (see FUSE low-level docs).
 This may be improved a bit in the future (possibly by snapshotting inode tables in a consistent state).

-  3) Find a cool unique name.
-Finding a free 5-letter acronym ending in "-FS" is next to impossible these days.
-So meet PotatoFS.
-Potatoes are nourishing and can easily complement a wide variety of dishes.

 Author: Pascal Lalonde <plalonde@overnet.ca>